soreau/wl-backdrop/README.md

 The location and api key are acquired from AccuWeather.
 This starts the application on `WAYLAND_DISPLAY` socket `wayland-1` with an update interval of 45 minutes and temperature in celsius:

-`python backdrop.py -l XXXXXXX -k XXXXXXX -i 45 -m`
+`WAYLAND_DISPLAY=wayland-1 python backdrop.py -l XXXXXXX -k XXXXXXX -i 45 -m`